 Or the best that a broken society has to

-Chivalry, in some form, is part of a man's
+Chivalry, in some form, is part of our

 moral DNA.
 It cannot be ignored without serious consequences.
 We